Dublin Truck Accident Lawyers

 Financial Damage Potential

 Georgia state law mandates that every big-rig on the road is insured to a minimum of $1 million liability because state officials understand the damage a truck accident can do.
 Fatalities are common, and long-term or traumatic injury is a regular claim following a truck crash as well.
 Whole damages in serious cases can reach the maximum easily when wrongful death or catastrophic injury is a component of the claim.
 Both compensatory and punitive damages could be available when the case evidence indicates gross negligence on the part of the truck driver or the trucking company regarding compliance with safety regulations and operating rules.
 Product liability claims are also a regular result of trucking accidents when crashes occur because of defective automotive parts.
 This potential is actually present when any vehicle involved in the crash shows signs of malfunction, such as an exploding air bag in congested traffic on the open road.
 Not all truck accidents are the total fault of the truck driver, and other parties to an accident are always evaluated for personal contribution to causation, including drivers who are fatally injured.
-This potential for whole damage recovery is why any trucking accident victim should call a Dublin GA truck accident lawyer as soon as possible before evidence has evaporated that could reveal multiple negligent parties.
+This potential for whole damage recovery is why any trucking accident victim should call Dublin Truck Accident Lawyers as soon as possible before evidence has evaporated that could reveal multiple negligent parties.

 Shared Fault Truck Accidents